DerGuru/The-Resonant/New Chapters/Part3/P3-02_Terms_and_Conditions.md

 They worked methodically.
 By evening, they had a list of seventeen specific concerns and proposed language for each.

-Lina came by with food—actual food, not just caffeine.
+Lina came by with food - actual food, not just caffeine.
 "You two need to eat," she said, setting down containers from her father's restaurant.

 "After we finish section six," Milo said without looking up.